 - Push for digitization: Right now, only 1% or less of total revenue goes toward in IT.
 Digital tools can boost the team’s performance on-site and throughout the company and is worth the investment.

-Great communication establishes transparency, keeping everyone on the same page.
+Excellent communication establishes transparency, keeping everyone on the same page.
 It also helps to see who is accountable for any mistakes or errors.

 5. Modular construction

-Modular construction utilizing offsite prefabrication of building structural units to assemble on site is a growing trend that can save time and money.
+Modular construction utilizing offsite prefabrication of building structural units to assemble on-site is a growing trend that can save time and money.

 How can the construction site improve productivity?

 It is no secret the construction industry has a lot to do to be more efficient.
-One of the best ways to evaluate construction productivity is to calculate the productivity rate with the project.
+One of the best ways to evaluate construction productivity is to calculate the productivity rate of the project.
 Construction productivity is directly tied to workforce training, experience, and motivation.
 Therefore, the productivity rate must be factored into the bid, but former data must be considered when estimating person-hour productivity.